95ep/GunScraper/README.md

 ## Setup

 1. Create a `config.yaml` at the root of the repo based on `config_template.yaml`.
-1. Create a Python3 virtual environment named `.venv` in the root of the repo
+1. Create a Python 3.9 virtual environment named `.venv` in the root of the repo
 1. Add Cron Job to run `runner.sh` at desired interval.

 Example Cron Job: